Bernhard von Wüllerstorf-Urbair: Life

-he was with the management of the Naval Observatory in Venice and the lessons in astronomy and nautical at the Naval Academy operation.
+he was entrusted with the management of the Naval Observatory in Venice and taught astronomy and nautical science at the Imperial and Royal Naval Academy.

 Through his elegant appearance and his winning nature, he also quickly connected to the Venetian society.
 Immediately after his marriage to Anna O'Connor of Connaught on 12 April 1848, Venice broke from the revolution.
 He fled the city with his young wife and, in the course of the escape, her death took place.
 He traveled immediately to Trieste, where Field Marshal Lieutenant Gyulay had gathered the true-believer remnants of the Navy.